fredlh/TheSimulators/README.md

 #### Note: Tested in newest (stable) Firefox and Chrome, but recommended to run in Chrome
 #### Note: One of the libraries we're using uses http rather than https, so the console will contain some warnings if you upload the app and run it from DHIS2 (with https)
+#### Note: If the icons in the "Organisation unit groups" panel is missing, you need to log in first in the API you're using.
+For example, are you using "https://play.dhis2.org/test/", you need to sign in there to display the images.

 #### Wiki page: https://wiki.uio.no/mn/ifi/inf5750/index.php/TheSimulators